open-telemetry/opentelemetry-js/packages/opentelemetry-scope-base/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-This package provides the ScopeManager interface (which is used the different implementations) and no-op implementation (which is used internally when no scope propagation is defined).
+This package provides the ScopeManager interface (which is used by concrete implementations) and a no-op implementation (which is used internally when no scope propagation is defined).
 It's intended for use both on the server and in the browser.

 ## Useful links
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>